John Hick

-John Harwood Hick (20 January 1922 – 9 February 2012) was an English philosopher of religion and theologian who taught in the United States for the larger part of his career.
-In philosophical theology he made contributions in the areas of theodicy, eschatology and Christology, and in the philosophy of religion he contributed to the areas of epistemology of religion and religious pluralism.
+John Harwood Hick (20 January 1922 – 9 February 2012) was an English philosopher and theologian, known for his contributions in the areas of theodicy, eschatology, Christology, epistemology of religion, and religious pluralism.

-Life
+Early life and education

-John Harwood Hick was born on 20 January 1922 to a middle-class family in Scarborough, North Riding of Yorkshire, England.
+John Harwood Hick was born on 20 January 1922 to a middle-class family in Scarborough in the North Riding of Yorkshire, England.
 In his teens he developed an interest in philosophy and religion, being encouraged by his uncle, who was an author and teacher at the University of Manchester.
 Hick initially went to Bootham School in York, which is Quaker, and then pursued a law degree at the University of Hull, but, having converted to Evangelical Christianity, he decided to change his career and he enrolled at the University of Edinburgh in 1941.

 During his studies he became liable for military service in the Second World War, but, as a conscientious objector on moral grounds, he enrolled in the Friends' Ambulance Unit.

 After the war he returned to Edinburgh and became attracted to the philosophy of Immanuel Kant, and began to question his fundamentalism.
 In 1948 he completed his MA thesis, which formed the basis of his book Faith and Knowledge.
-He went on to complete a D. Phil at Oriel College, Oxford, in 1950 and a D. Litt from Edinburgh in 1975.
+He went on to complete a D.Phil. at Oriel College, Oxford, in 1950 and a D.Litt. from Edinburgh in 1975.
 In 1977 he received an honorary doctorate from the Faculty of Theology at Uppsala University, Sweden.

 In 1953 he married Joan Hazel Bowers (d.
 1996).
 They had four children.
 After many years as a member of the United Reformed Church, in October 2009 he was accepted into membership of the Religious Society of Friends (Quakers) in Britain.
 He died of complications of pneumonia at Queen Elizabeth Hospital Birmingham on 9 February 2012 at the age of 90.